HuyLeDac/RAG_ATAM_Tool/docs/README.md

     - LLM should classify results by quality attribute and provide analysis reports for each attribute individually.

 1. Identification of Trade-offs, Risks, and Sensitivity Points
-    - The tool should semi-automatically identify and display trade-offs, risks, and sensitivity points based on architecture and quality attribute inputs.
+    - The tool should automatically identify and display trade-offs, risks, and sensitivity points based on architecture and quality attribute inputs.
     - It should provide visual summaries of identified risks, trade-offs, and sensitivity points for quick review.

 1. User Interface and Interaction